libvips/libvips/README.md

 If present, im_icc_import(), _export() and _transform() are available
 for transforming images with ICC profiles.
-If lcms2 is available, it is used in preference to lcms.
+If lcms2 is available, it is used in preference to lcms since it is faster.

 ## Large files